kingdave4/kingdave4/README.md

 I’m a Cloud & DevOps Engineer with a passion for building automated, resilient infrastructure and end-to-end data solutions in both Azure and AWS.
 I hold the Microsoft Certified: Azure Administrator Associate (AZ-104) certification and leverage tools like Terraform, Bicep, Ansible, Kubernetes, Docker, and Azure DevOps/GitHub Actions to deliver scalable, secure, and maintainable environments.

 ## 🚀 About Me
-- 💻 I love working on Cloud/Devops project, and I tackling cloud challenges, whether it’s building infrastructure with using Terraform or Bicep, crafting CI/CD pipelines, or enabling real-time observability
+- 💻 I love working on Cloud/Devops project, and I tackling cloud challenges.
 - 📚 Always learning and open to collaboration on interesting projects.
 - 🌱 Currently working on personal and collaborative open-source projects.